 Scratch is a free programming language and an online platform.
 It allows kids to use digital media to create their own interactive games, stories, and animations.
 Children can use them independently as well as via online programs or courses where experienced professionals guide students.

 This only confirms that smartphones, iPads, tablets, and computers can be used to spark creativity, communication, collaboration, and critical thinking.

 According to Jenny Radesky, a developmental Behavioral Pediatrician and the author of the 2016 American Academy of Pediatrics digital media guidelines for young children, the most important is for parents to act as “media mentors” and teach their children how to “use media to create, connect, and learn”.

-The study found that the limits on screen time for kids did not result in positive outcomes.
+While researchers did find small links between moderately higher screen use and children’s moods, the study found that imposing limits on screen time for kids did not result in positive outcomes.
 The findings suggest that how a family uses the devices is more important than the amount of time they spend in front of the screen.

 Screen time in itself won’t prevent your child’s ability to thrive.
 However, it is essential to provide opportunities for kids to develop critical thinking, imagination, and creativity while browsing.

 Kids are growing up surrounded by technology.
 Therefore, it is crucial to help them learn the concepts of media use.
 Parents play a critical role in teaching these skills.